 Withdrawal of patient consent

+If the primary endpoint is reached then ongoing treatment with baricitinib may be discontinued at the discretion of the PI.

 Patients who have been withdrawn from the trial treatment and are experiencing ongoing toxicity will be followed up until the adverse reaction comes to its conclusion.
 In the event of a patient being withdrawn from the trial treatment, they will continue to receive the most appropriate standard of care treatment available under the guidance of their treating clinician.